ASML Logo

 ASML was founded in Veldhoven, Netherlands, in 1984.
 It was a joint venture between Advanced Semiconductor Materials International (ASMI) and Philips, the biggest names in Dutch electronics.
 ASML stands for “Advanced Semiconductor Materials Lithography.”

 The strategic choice was to start the company to create and produce improved lithography systems for the semiconductor sector.
-At the time, lithography was a crucial technology used in manufacturing integrated circuits, and the founders saw great promise in this area.
+At the time, lithography was a crucial technology for manufacturing integrated circuits, and the founders saw great promise in it.

-When the enterprise started, its primary focus was creating steppers—devices that projected integrated circuit images onto silicon wafers.
+When the enterprise began, its primary focus was to create stepper devices that projected integrated circuit images onto silicon wafers.
 Initially, the business produced PAS 2000 steppers using technology licensed from Perkin-Elmer, an American company.

-The firm made significant progress in its growth in 1988 when it established its first foreign office in the United States.
+The firm made significant progress in 1988, establishing its first foreign office in the United States.
 This move aimed to improve the company’s standing in the US market and become closer to important Silicon Valley clients.

-The first equipment from the business to handle 200mm wafers was the PAS 5000, released in 1991.
+The first equipment from the business capable of handling 200mm wafers was the PAS 5000, released in 1991.
 This noteworthy technological breakthrough strengthened the company’s standing in the market.

 Following Philips’ 1995 sale of its ownership interest in the company, the enterprise became independent.
 The business completed an initial public offering (IPO) on the NASDAQ and Amsterdam stock exchanges the same year, which gave the company the financial means to continue expanding and improving.